GAUTAM9101/PYTHON-PROJECT-BASICS/README.md

 # PYTHON-PROJECT-BASICS
-This repository contains three mini-projects for beginners in Python in hopes of bettering my knowledge with the fundamentals.
+This repository contains three mini-projects in Python in hopes of bettering my knowledge with the fundamentals.

 These three mini-projects include: